The Well in Pollone Chapter One

 “The sun, dear.
 These foreign suns are so fierce.
 One’s complexion, dear!”.

 As we had passed Pisa, he pointed out the tower, which we could see from the train as we travelled north, and clapped his hands together.
 He certainly was enjoying himself, and I found him and his manner to be very peasant, if a little wearing.
 He insisted on telling me about every meal that he had had since arriving in Italy; every single meal, in the minutest detail; all the interesting people and and and…

 “My dear,” he said, leaning towards me and touching me playfully on the knee, “I had such fun in Rome at the main railway station.
 I mislaid my little overnight bag”, and here he patted the cream leather travelling case beside him on the seat, “I went to those lovely men at the Lost and Found counter and I said, to them, I said, ‘Ho perso la mia balia.
 Riesci a trovare per me?’ and the lovely chaps, dear, there were two of them, dear, they laughed and laughed… Oh they were so sweet.

-"I’d meant to say: ‘I’ve had lost my baggage.
+“I’d meant to say: ‘I’ve had lost my baggage.
 Can you find it for me?’ which would have been all right, but instead of saying: ‘Ho perso il mio bagaglio.
-Riesci a trovare per me?’, I’d made a mistake and instead of saying I’d lost my baggage, I said I had lost my wet nurse’”
+Riesci a trovare per me?’, I’d made a mistake and instead of saying ‘I’ve lost my baggage,’ I had said, ‘I’ve lost my wet nurse’”